I’ll be the first to admit that fish oils aren’t my top choice as a source of the omega-3 fatty acids DHA and EPA.

 Besides avoiding oil from farmed salmon and other fish, what are other factors to consider when shopping for high-quality salmon oil?

 - Make sure it’s from salmon and not diluted with other fish or vegetable oils – You may be surprised to learn that this has become a common problem with salmon oil.
-What’s labeled as salmon oil is often a mixture of salmon oil with other fish oils to help inflate the omega-3 levels!
+What’s labeled as salmon oil is often a mixture of salmon oil with other poorer quality fish oils to help inflate the omega-3 levels!

 - Utilizes technology to help preserve freshness and protect against free radicals and oxidation – Most fish oils don't provide this, so they can suffer from oxidation and spoilage issues.
 A recent study from Norway found that 95 percent of 113 brands of fish oil capsules were rancid!